Son Sook: Other activities

-She took on the role of Chairperson of the Ethiopian Korean War Veterans Support Association.
+On May 24, 1999, Son was appointed the 6th Minister of Environment, a position she held for less than a month.
+Following a performance at the Taganka National Theatre in Moscow, on May 30, she received $20,000 from the Federation of Korean Industries.
+While Son defended the payment as a traditional gesture of encouragement for theater professionals, the transaction drew immediate public scrutiny as regulations prohibited public officials from accepting gifts exceeding 50,000 won.
+Son clarified that the ministerial offer had arrived just one week before the Russian performance, which proceeded due to prior international commitments.
+She stated that the funds were presented on stage, received by the theater director, and used to cover penalty fees for canceled regional shows and crew compensation.
+Despite this explanation, the incident was characterized as a bribe in media and political spheres, leading Son to resign on June 25, 1999, while citing a profound sense of injustice.

+Prior and after her brief ministerial position, Son has held several leadership roles in the arts and humanitarian sectors.
+In 1998, Son was a member of the Women's Special Committee and as a non-standing director of the Arts Council Korea.
 In March 2006, she was appointed a visiting professor in the Department of Theater and Film at Dankook University.

-From April 2013 to May 2020, she was the Director of the Mapo Cultural Foundation.

-Finally, from September 2018 to September 2021, she held the position of Director of the Arts Council.
+In 2014, She was the chairperson of the Ethiopian Korean War Veterans Support Association.
+From April 2013 to May 2020, she was the director of the Mapo Cultural Foundation.
+From September 2018 to September 2021, she was director of the Arts Council.

 Philanthropy

 In 2002, she became a co-representative of the Beautiful Store.
 Beautiful Store cleans donated used goods such as used clothes, used home appliances, and used books and sells them at low prices.
-It is a place to sell at a reasonable price and use the proceeds to help the less fortunate.
+It uses the proceeds to help the less fortunate.
 It was started with the opening of its first store in Anguk-dong, Jongno District, Seoul on October 18, 2002.
 In 2003, it sold recycled products provided by over 10,900 individual donors over the course of a year.
-With the proceeds, a total of 55 million won was provided to 52 organizations.
+A total of 55 million won was provided to 52 organizations.

 'Son Sook Kim Seung Hyun's Letter Show' was attracting attention by hosting 'Radio Beautiful Shop' that helps neighbors in need through auctions of stars' cherished items.

 Personal life

-Son Sook and Kim Sung-ok, who met in university drama club, married in 1965.
-Their love story developed while they played the lead roles in play The Three-Cornered Hat.
-Kim Sung-ok, later artistic director of the Mokpo Municipal Theater, shared Son's deep passion for theater.
+Son Sook married Kim Sung-ok in 1965 after meeting in their university drama club.
+Their relationship developed while they performed the lead roles in the play The Three-Cornered Hat.
+Kim later was the artistic director of the Mokpo Municipal Theater.
 The couple had three daughters.
-Their granddaughter is Australian actress Yerin Ha.
-In December 2022, Son's husband, Kim Sung-ok, who was CEO of the theater company Shinhyup at the time, died in December 2022 at the age of 87.
+Among their descendants, only their granddaughter, Australian actress Yerin Ha, followed their career path into acting.
+In December 2022, Kim died at the age of 87 while CEO of the theater company Shinhyup.